Stochastic Porous Media Equation on General Measure Spaces with Increasing Lipschitz Nonlinearties: Some Examples

 since it is just a special case of the above (see \cite[Chapter 2]{MR}).

-\textbf{(ii)} Similarly, using Dirichlet form theory on fractals, Theorem 3.1 applies when $L$ is the Laplace operator on a fractal to solve \eref{eq:1} where the state space $E$ is this fractal, (see, e.g., in \cite{JK, K2} for details).
+\textbf{(ii)} Using Dirichlet form theory on fractals, Theorem 3.1 also applies to the case when $L$ is the Laplace operator on a fractal, and the corresponding state space $E$ is this fractal, (see \cite{JK, K2} for details).

 \textbf{Acknowledgements}

 The second and third authors acknowledge the financial support from NSF of China and the project funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.
 Support by the DFG' through CRC 701 is also gratefully acknowledged.